strawberry-graphql/strawberry/docs/general/schema-basics.md

   books: typing.List[Book]
 ```

-## Basic Resolvers
+## Providing data to fields

 In the above schema, a `Book` has an `author` field and an `Author` has a `books`
-field yet we do not know how our data can be mapped to fulfil the structure of
+field, yet we do not know how our data can be mapped to fulfil the structure of
 the promised schema.

-To achieve this, we introduce the concept of the _resolver_ that provides some
+To achieve this, we introduce the concept of the [_resolver_](../types/resolvers.md) that provides some
 data to a field through a function.

-Continuing with this example of books and authors, basic resolvers can be defined
+Continuing with this example of books and authors, resolvers can be defined
 to provides values to the fields:

 ```python